 - In June 2020, OPG submitted an application to renew its licence to prepare site for the DNNP, issued on August 17, 2012, and expiring on August 17, 2022.
 Visit the DNNP facility page to learn more and for information on the entire history of the project.
 A Commission hearing was held in June 2021 and a record of decision was issued, renewing the site preparation licence for a period of 10 years from October 12, 2021, to October 11, 2031.

 - In October 2023, Bruce Power sent a notice of intent to submit an application for a licence to prepare site and begin an impact assessment for new nuclear generation on the Bruce site at Tiverton, Ontario.

 All reactor facilities are Class IA facilities under the Class I Nuclear Facilities Regulations.

 - research reactors

-- prototype new reactor (fission or fusion) designs for the purposes of gathering scientific knowledge
+- prototype new reactor (fission or fusion) designs for the purpose of gathering scientific knowledge

-For information on an overview of the licensing process for new nuclear facilities, please see REGDOC‑3.5.1, Licensing Process for Class I Nuclear Facilities and Uranium Mines and Mills, version 2.
+For information about the licensing process for new nuclear facilities, please see REGDOC3.5.1, Licensing Process for Class I Nuclear Facilities and Uranium Mines and Mills.

-The Commission is the CNSC’s decision-making body and makes licensing decisions from initial application to abandonment.
+The Commission is the CNSC’s decision-making body, and it makes licensing decisions covering the entire lifecycle of a facility, from initial application to abandonment.